 Our Approach: Collaborative Research to Drive Change

 As a living lab, the UFL operates as a structured partnership composed of university researchers, public-sector agencies, and private-sector industry from across the transportation and logistics landscape.
 Our diverse membership spans retailers, infrastructure and operations technology providers, manufacturers, real estate entities, carriers, and shippers.
 We build trusted relationships between interconnected stakeholders to gain a comprehensive 360-degree perspective on challenges, thus enabling us to develop solutions that would be unattainable independently

-Our research portfolio encompasses critical aspects of the urban freight system, and includes optimizing goods movement, the final 50 feet of delivery, sustainable freight practices, curbspace management, zero-emissions freight, and freight activity modeling.
+Our research encompasses critical aspects of the urban freight system and includes optimizing goods movement, sustainable freight practices, curbspace management, zero-emissions freight, and freight activity modeling.

 Exploring Urban Challenges

 Since we launched in 2016, UFL has achieved significant milestones, successfully completing a robust suite of innovative research focused on a deeper understanding of the urban goods delivery system, coining the phrase the “Final 50 Feet”.
 In addition to spearheading the innovative Final 50 Feet research, we lead the nation in research at the intersection of emerging technology and user behaviors within the urban freight space.
 From curbspace technology to microhubs to e-cargo bikes, we bring a data-driven approach to evaluating new concepts.
 Our work has provided proven approaches to reduce dwell time, failed delivery attempts, and curbspace inefficiency, and informed deeper understanding on the link between commercial vehicles and traffic congestion, CO2 emissions, and delivery costs.